Philippine Ports Authority: Just compensation award

 On August 24, 2007, the Philippine Supreme Court (per 24-page decision by Angelina Sandoval-Gutierrez), ordered the PPA to pay 231 residents of Batangas City the just compensation sum of P6 billion as payment of 185 lots it bought in 2001 for the construction of Phase 2 of the Batangas Port Zone.
-On September 6, 2007, the Supreme Court of the Philippines ordered status quo on PPA expropriation in Batangas (of 1,298,340 square meters of land to be used for the development of Phase II of the Batangas City port).
+On September 6, 2007, the Supreme Court of the Philippines ordered status quo on PPA expropriation in Batangas of 1,298,340 square meters of land intended for the development of Phase II of the Batangas City port.